-Debug (debug MAB all) show the MAC entry of UCS not learnt on switch which is required to authenticate with backend.
+Debug (debug MAB all command) shows the MAC entry of UCS not learned on the switch, which is required to authenticate with the backend.

 3750 (config)# interface GigabitEthernet1/0/37 3750(config-if)#access-session control-direction in

-Enable access-session control-direction in (previously authentication control-direction in), we enable the switch to send traffic in egress to the host but not the other way around.
-The command is usually used on clients such as printers/devices which don't continually send traffic as a way to initiate communication (also used for Wake on Lan).
+Enter the access-session control-direction in command (previously the authentication control-direction in command) in order to enable the switch to send traffic in egress to the host, but not the other way around.
+The command is usually used on clients such as printers/devices which do not continually send traffic as a way to initiate communication (also used for Wake on Lan).
 Essentially a packet is sent from the switch and the client responds.
 The response will contain the MAC address which is then used for MAB.
-In the already established setup, the mac address from the client was not being received.
+In the already established setup, the MAC address from the client was not being received.